fujitake/smart-building-quick-start-kit/devices/cameras/registrant-detection/README.en.md

 $ brew install opencv
 ```

-2. Place the `requirements.txt` file in the same directory as the sperson_detect.py, and install the Python modules needed for the application.
+2. Place the `requirements.txt` file in the same directory as person_detect.py, and install the Python modules needed for the script.

 ```
 $ pip3 install -r requirements.txt
 ```

 3. Load confidential information into the script as environment variables.
-Copy the `.env.sample` file to create a `.env` file and set the values according to the instructions in the file.
+Copy the `.env.sample` file to create a `.env` file and set the values according to the file contents.

-## Register a face
+## Register face

-Run `face_register.py` to register a face with AWS Rekognition.
+Run `face_register.py` to register a face to Amazon Rekognition.

 ```sh
 $ python3 face_register.py